podcast

 Academy to Arena - Rt Honourable Tom Brake (Lib Dem) on Constitutional Reform, Brexit and the Union

-Send us a textThis episode is from an interview with the society I founded in 2021, Progressive Britain.In this episode, we are honoured to welcome the Director of Unlock Democracy, and former Liberal Democrat Chief Whip, Tom Brake. 🚀 His think tank is advocating for constitutional reform to engage citizens and close the participation gap nationwide. 🇬🇧Tom Brake, with his extensive experience as the Liberal Democrat spokesman for Environment, Transport, and Regions, Deputy Leader of the House under the coalition, and his work in the Treasury, brings wit and political insight to our lively di...
+Send a textThis episode is from an interview with the society I founded in 2021, Progressive Britain.In this episode, we are honoured to welcome the Director of Unlock Democracy, and former Liberal Democrat Chief Whip, Tom Brake. 🚀 His think tank is advocating for constitutional reform to engage citizens and close the participation gap nationwide. 🇬🇧Tom Brake, with his extensive experience as the Liberal Democrat spokesman for Environment, Transport, and Regions, Deputy Leader of the House under the coalition, and his work in the Treasury, brings wit and political insight to our lively discussio...

 2024-06-23